Coat of arms of Lithuania: Early Lithuanian emblems

+However, there is no historical or archaeological evidence to support this legend.
 The symbols used by the earliest rulers of Lithuania remain unknown.
-One of the few relics that have survived to our times is the seal of Mindaugas.
-Mindaugas succeeded in uniting several Lithuanian tribes, and in 1251 he embraced Roman Catholicism.
-Two years later, in 1253, he was crowned King of Lithuania by a papal legate, and his domain was officially elevated to the status of a kingdom.
+One of the few relics that have survived to our times is the seal of Mindaugas, depitcing him as crowned ruler sitting on a throne with a scepter and orb in his hands.
 However the authenticity of a partially survived seal, attached to the act of 1255, according to which Selonia was transferred to the Livonian Order, is disputed.
-A 1393 description of the seal, made when the inscription was still legible, records the legend as: + MYNDOUWE DEI GRA REX LITOWIE (Mindaugas, by the grace of God, King of Lithuania).